-The GSM Commander supports 16 variables(A,B...P), whose values can each go up to about 16 million (24bits).
+The GSM Commander supports 16 variables(A,B...P) (model dependent), whose values can each go positive or negative, to a maximum of up to about 8 million.
 These variables can be incremented, decremented and otherwise manipulated via behaviour statements.
 The value of a variable can be sent via SMS, and can also be used to trigger another statement.
 It is important to note that these variables are volatile, in that their values will be reset to zero when the device loses power.